AWRI Education

 7. Supervision and discipline.

-The aquatic science instructors are there to facilitate the education program.
+The science instructors are there to facilitate the education program.
 Class teachers and chaperones are expected to supervise and discipline students during the cruise - this is not the responsibility of GVSU-AWRI instructors, captains, or crew.
 A cruise can be terminated if your group is not under control.